Laptop use for workshops

 Your laptop must be able to connect to Wi-Fi; you will not be able to use a wired network connection.
 We will provide you with credentials for an individual Wi-Fi account for the duration of the Summer School.
 Although the Wi-Fi access will work in many locations around the University of Oxford, there is no guarantee that it will do so outside the DHOxSS venues.

 Participants using their own laptops must ensure their cables do not form a trip hazard.

-To participate in the workshops you will need to install and test the required software before attending.
-You will be sent this information once you have registered for the Summer School, depending on the workshop you choose.
+To participate in the strands you will need to install and test the required software before attending.
+You will be sent this information once you have registered for the Summer School, depending on the strand you choose.
 If you are required to install software, you will be sent a list of the software, together with installation instructions, shortly before DHOxSS.

 It is important that you test the software after installation as there will be very limited technical support available during DHOxSS.